hpiwowar/citation11k/analysis/stats.md

 #### Compairson to 2007 study

-We ran two modified analyses to attempt to reproduce the findings of (Piwowar _et. al._ 2007) with the larger dataset of the current study.
+We ran two modified analyses to attempt to reproduce the findings of <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Day RB and Fridsma DS (2007).
+Sharing detailed research data is associated with increased citation rate. _PLoS ONE_, *2*(3). http://dx.doi.org/10.1371/journal.pone.0000308."><a href="http://dx.doi.org/10.1371/journal.pone.0000308">Piwowar _et. al._ 2007</a></span> )</code> with the larger dataset of the current study.
 First, we used a subset with roughly the same inclusion criteria -- studies on cancer, with humans, published prior to 2003 -- and the same regression coefficients: publication date, impact factor, and whether the corresponding author's address is in the USA.
 We followed that with a second regression that included several additional important covariates: number of authors and number of previous citations by the last author.